Jiyu version

 Heaven is eternal and Earth everlasting.

-Heaven and Earth can be eternal and everlasting because they don't exist for themselves,
+Heaven and Earth can be eternal and everlasting because they don't exist for

 And for this reason they obtain longevity.